JGuo99/CS426_Guo_Jeff_Asgn1/README.md

 # CS426_Guo_Jeff_Asgn1
 What home means to me is where I spent my childhood.
-I am from Brooklyn so for all the house I made in the game is identical and close to each other.
-The house at the corner is purposely made large because that is where my house is in real life.
-The mountains behind the houses represents Manhattan (tall skyscrapers) and the green is Central Park.
+I am from Brooklyn so for all the houses I made in the game is identical and close to each other.
+The house at the corner is purposely made large because that is where my house is located in real life.
+The mountains behind the houses represents Manhattan (tall skyscrapers) and the greens is Central Park.
 The road that leads to the park is Prospect Park, where I used to run every day when I lived in NY.

 Resources:
 Assests from Unity Store: